mkonikov/sinon/docs/release-source/release/matchers.md

 ---

-Matchers can be passed as arguments to `spy.calledOn`, `spy.calledWith`, `spy.returned` and the corresponding `sinon.assert` functions as well as `spy.withArgs`.
+Matchers can be passed as arguments to `spy.calledOn`, `spy.calledWith`, `spy.returned` and the corresponding `sinon.assert` functions as well as `stub.withArgs`.
 Matchers allow to be either more fuzzy or more specific about the expected value.

 ```javascript
 "test should assert fuzzy": function () {